-I am requesting more than one hour or one class period for my evaluation for the following reason(s):
+I will need more than one hour or one class period for my visit for the following reason(s):

 Student records, as noted in the attached, signed Authorization to Release Student Record Information.

 Acknowledgement (To be completed by the person making the access request.)